ballerina-platform/asyncapi-triggers/asyncapi/twilio/Module.md

     }
 }
 ```
-2. Use follwing command to compile and run the Ballerina program.
+You can use the following command to compile and run the Ballerina program:

 ```
 bal run
 ```
 ## Receiving events
-For receving the Twilio call/message events, use the active number to send a call/message.
+To try out receiving Twilio call/message events, you can use an active Twilio number to send a call/message.